eleazarbr/project-skeleton/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is distributed under the MIT License.
+For more information, please refer to the LICENSE.txt file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>